cse110-sp24-group4/cse110-sp24-group4/admin/misc/rules.md

-# Team Working Agreement for Ctl Alt Elite
+# Team Working Agreement for Ctrl Alt Elite
+Term: Spring 2024
+Creation: 04/17/2024

 ## Purpose
 This working agreement outlines the norms and expectations for our software engineering team to ensure effective collaboration, communication, and productivity.